alwinb/reurl/README.md

 To add to or change the values of URL components, use the following methods.
-The methods do not mutate `url` but return new ReUrl objects insted.
+The methods do not mutate `url` but return new ReUrl objects instead.

 - url.withScheme (scheme)
 - url.withCredentials (username [, password])